ColinConwell/CocoPack/README.md

 # Coco-Pack <img src="logo.png" align="right" width="224px" height="224px" />

-<p style="text-align: justify;">Programmatic toolkits for Python, R, and shell scripting.
-Coco-Pack provides a unified collection of utilities to streamline your development workflow across multiple languages.</p>
+Programmatic toolkits for Python, R, and shell scripting.
+Coco-Pack provides a unified collection of utilities to streamline your development workflow across multiple languages.

-<p style="text-align: justify;"><i>Caveat Emptor</i>: The core functionality of this codebase is (largely) human-built and human-tested.
+*Caveat Emptor*: The core functionality of this codebase is (largely) human-built and human-tested.
 However, much of the documentation and supporting infrastructure (e.g. installation instructions) has been generated with the help of generative AI.
-Please use with caution and feel free to contribute to the project if you have any improvements or corrections.</p>
+Please use with caution and feel free to contribute to the project if you have any improvements or corrections.

+Functionality Status:
+- [x] Python
+- [ ] Shell
+- [ ] R Package

+(Shell commands through the CLI are currently out-of-order.)

 ## Quick-Start